Gosh! I’ve already been home almost a week and yet not had a chance to write this post when there’s so much to tell!

 We fitted so much into our week at Mum’s, including time of course for Canasta!
 But hey, we only played one round because our current crazes are Rummikub and Contract Whist!
 Because Mum has such a lovely garden to relax, eat and chat in, we were running out of days for me to do a little beachcombing on Javea beach.
 Karen and Leonie were quite happy to remain in the garden whilst Mum and I headed off for the beach.
 Once we reached the shoreline, we saw hundreds of the tiny white triangular-shaped seashells that I’ve only ever found on this beach!
 But could I stop my energetic Mum from immediately bending down to collect them for me?!
 Together we spent an hour and I was thrilled to have so many of them, thanks to Mum’s help!
 My Mum is just amazingly fit and healthy for her age.
 It’s a joy to see her enjoying her life so much in these, her twilight years.
 May there be at least ten more years of them left!

 After a wonderful week with our Mum, Karen, Leonie and I flew back into Manchester and Mike picked us up and took us back to theirs.
 The next two days I spent shopping, firstly with Leonie, locally and then with Karen at the Trafford Centre.
 Again we were looking for outfits for two family weddings, mostly for me really.
 I’m rarely in the UK during the summer season and so this was a rare opportunity for me and I’m happy to say I got sorted on both counts!
 I so enjoyed both days of shopping and lunch with my sisters.
-When you don’t do these things very often, the odd times you do are always good.
+When you don’t do these things very often, the odd times you do are always so special.

 I couldn’t wait to see Ralph!
 After the Trafford Centre on Friday, Zoe called at Karen and Mike’s after work and stayed a while, before driving us over to Emma and Ash’s home in Helsby, where we would all spend the weekend together.
 A whole weekend with my two gorgeous girls and my amazingly cute Grandson!
 How lucky am I?!!